Oscar with a canvas experiment in Stockton, NSW. This canvas was left on a verandah to gather dust for 18 months.

 The canvas is best left in an outside area that is semi exposed or fully exposed to the elements and dust.
 This could include under a verandah, under a chair on a verandah, pinned under an eave, under a house along the edge so as to catch some rain etc. Some have asked if they can put it on the roof with some bricks to hold it down?
 Sure!
 Why not?
 After all this is an artistic experiment.
 You can always move it around if you like, or just leave it and forget about it, and let the wind and the elements do the creative work.
 One thing to note is that the spot you choose should dry out, and not constantly be damp, as this may lead to canvas rot.

 At some stage in early 2020 I will collect the pieces (I will apply fixative to surface when I collect them), hoping they will have formed a nice patina.
-Collect dust samples from most or all locations (depending on what I can afford!), and collate it as part of my next body of work, ready to be viewed with your contribution at a gallery in Newcastle.
-I have one in mind, but it is yet to be signed off on!
+Collect dust samples from most or all locations (depending on what I can afford!), and collate it as part of my next exhibition at the Creator Incubator.

-Detail of canvas.
 The original canvas is white, clean and painted with a clear adherent.
 The falling dust adheres to the canvas, forming the image.
 The results are unpredictable and varies from location to location.
 Different adherents work better in different locations.
-Perhaps this depends on the chemical make up of the dust?
-For DUST 2 I will be placing canvases as far as Tea Gardens as they have recorded coal dust there, even though the closest mine is 40km away.

 Cathy with her canvas experiment at Stockton Chris and Steve from East Maitland, living near the rail line.